 After all, what if you want to bring this speaker to a pool party or a beach; life extends beyond the classroom.
 Also, while you can pair this device with another identical 5th generation speaker, there’s a profound lack of backward compatibility with older Onyx Studio models.
 Seeing as there were so many of them in circulation, this is quite the shame.

 Though, if you do decide to pair up two of the 5th generation Onyx speakers, you’ll be getting your money’s worth for sure.
 Two of those fill up a classroom quite sufficiently, with some truly amazing bass qualities.

-Our final pick is simultaneously the most expensive one — the JBL Boombox.
+Our final pick is simultaneously the most expensive one, the JBL Boombox.
 This is a portable, yet quite a big speaker.
 It can provide you with immense depth of bass, as well as incredibly high volumes.
-And its price is just as incredibly high — at a whopping $500.
-We’ll tell you right away — while this may be one of the best Bluetooth speakers for teachers in a classroom; it’s not for teachers that are solely going to use it for such purposes.
+We’ll tell you right away, while this may be one of the best Bluetooth speakers for teachers in a classroom; it’s not for teachers that are solely going to use it for such purposes.

 Also, the IPX7 waterproof standard bears mentioning; this speaker can safely be submerged for about half an hour.
 Obviously, that’s still not something we recommend trying out; if nothing else, because Bluetooth will function choppily underwater.

-As for the appearance of the speaker — on its front face, you’ll find controls for playback, the Bluetooth pairing button, and the usual power controls.
-Apart from the obvious volume controls, there’s also a “Partyboost” option; it allows you to link up two Boomboxes, or a Boombox and another JBL speaker.
+As for the appearance of the speaker, on its front face, you’ll find controls for playback, the Bluetooth pairing button, and the usual power controls.
+Apart from the obvious volume controls, there’s also an option to link up two Boomboxes, or a Boombox and another JBL speaker.
 Finally, there’s a small LED screen that lets you see the remaining battery life at a glance.